 Category: Fire and Rescue

 Gordon Graham here with Today’s Tip from Lexipol.
 Today’s Tip is for firefighters and today I am talking about the importance of planning ahead for your response to an active shooter incident.

 An active shooter or other mass casualty event can occur anywhere.
 It’s important that you and your department are ready when the call comes in.

 Public safety professionals have two main goals when responding to an active shooter situation.
 Stop the violence.
 And save lives.
 In the past, if a scene was potentially unsafe, many firefighters would stage away until the scene was secure.
 This seems to be changing.

-Some agencies are deploying fire and EMS personnel into the warm zone with law enforcement.
+Some agencies are deploying fire and EMS personnel into the war zone with law enforcement.
 This could help ensure that the injured victims receive lifesaving aid more quickly.

-These incidents are a classic example of a high risk, low frequency and low discretionary time event.
+These incidents are a classic example of high risk, low frequency, and low discretionary time event.
 You will not have enough time to analyze and consider your response unless you do it now.
-When the call come in it will be too late to start planning.
+When the call comes in it will be too late to start planning.

 And that’s Today’s Tip from Lexipol.
 Gordon Graham signing off.